PPP Flexibility Act, Forgiveness Rules Change

 Time is Running out to Apply for the PPP

 June 30, 2020, is the final day for PPP loan approval, so act fast if you’re planning to apply.
 Barber Financial Group knows these are trying times, and we are here to help.
 If you need help, or maybe just pointed in the correct direction when it comes to applying for the PPP, reach out to us.
-You can fill out the form below or give us a call at 913-393-1000.
+You can schedule a complimentary consultation below or give us a call at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.